appsmithorg/appsmith-docs/widget-reference/input.md

 ---
 description: >-
-  An input text field is used to capture a users textual input such as their names, numbers, emails etc. Inputs can be used in a form and can have custom validations.
+  An input text field is used to capture a user's textual input such as their names, numbers, emails etc. Inputs can be used in a form and can have custom validations.
 ---